DreamCoder7/alx-low_level_programming/0x00-hello_world/README.md

 6. Size is not grandeur, and territory does not make a nation C program that prints the size of various types on the computer it is compiled and run on.

+7. Intel

+	Script that generates the assembly code (Intel syntax) of a C code and save it in an output file.